ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Identity {#sec-corim-id}

-A CoRIM id can be either a text string or a UUID type that uniquely identifies a CoRIM.
+A CoRIM Identifier uniquely identifies a CoRIM instance.
+The base schema allows UUID and text identifiers.
+Other types of identifiers could be defined as needed.

 ~~~ cddl
 {::include cddl/corim-id-type-choice.cddl}